 |SOUTHERN||900||417 E. Fayette Street, 21202 - Rm 202||410-545-1851|

-The Office of the Zoning Administrator is responsible for insuring that construction activity and land use complies with the City's zoning code.
+The Office of the Zoning Administrator is responsible for insuring that construction activity and land use comply with the City's zoning code.

-Our primary responsibilities include issuing zoning authorizations and use permits, inspecting structures and review land uses to ensure compliance with the zoning code, and initiating appropriate actions when zoning violations exist.
+Our primary responsibilities include issuing zoning authorizations and use permits, inspecting structures and reviewing land uses to ensure compliance with the zoning code, and initiating appropriate actions when zoning violations exist.

 Construction / Demolition